aneasystone/github-trending/README.md

 ## Css

+* 【2023-04-26】[Wivik / devops-solutions-map](https://github.com/Wivik/devops-solutions-map) - A tool displaying your DevOps solution map and their adoption for each step of the loop.
+* 【2023-04-26】[Azure-Samples / azure-django-postgres-aca](https://github.com/Azure-Samples/azure-django-postgres-aca) - Creates a Demo Application Deployable to Azure using Azure Container Apps
 * 【2023-04-25】[KiritoCheng / openai-public](https://github.com/KiritoCheng/openai-public) - openai-public
 * 【2023-04-24】[starknet-edu / starknetbook](https://github.com/starknet-edu/starknetbook) - Mastering Cairo and Starknet.
 By the Starknet community
 * 【2023-04-23】[pickle69420 / picklebox](https://github.com/pickle69420/picklebox) - PickleHub is a hub for students who are bored in school, contained in a bookmarklet!